crytic/building-secure-contracts/program-analysis/echidna/basic/testing-modes.md

 # How to Select the Most Suitable Testing Mode

 Echidna offers several ways to write properties, which often leaves developers and auditors wondering about the most appropriate testing mode to use.
-In this article, we will review how each mode works, as well as their advantages and disadvantages.
+In this section, we will review how each mode works, as well as their advantages and disadvantages.

 **Table of Contents:**